This article was last updated by on

 Step 2: Soaking in Water

-Moreover, soaking the seeds speeds up the process of germination later by softening the seed coat and allowing the water to reach the embryo early.
+Moreover, soaking the seeds speeds up germination later by softening the seed coat and allowing the water to reach the embryo early.

 • Take a large glass bowl and place the nicked seeds in it.